Hyperuricemia : Causes, Symptoms And Treatment

 However, when the body produces too much uric acid or the kidneys cannot excrete it efficiently, hyperuricemia can develop.
 Several factors can contribute to the development of hyperuricemia, including genetics, diet high in purine-rich foods, obesity, certain medical conditions like kidney disease or diabetes, and medications like diuretics.
 It's essential to manage hyperuricemia to prevent complications like gout.

-What Are the Symptoms of Hyperuricemia
+What Are the Different Types of Hyperuricemia?

 Types of Hyperuricemia: